dmd-program/dmd-100/projects/ritual.md

 For this project, you will be making a prototype mobile app interface in support of a positive ritual.

 A ritual is a designed experience that combines habits and routine with symbolism and meaning.
-Rituals are not intended to be logical and rational events, but are instead opportunities for reflection, celebration, connectivity, focus, reinforcement, and more.
+Rituals are not necessarily intended to be events based on logic, but are instead opportunities for reflection, celebration, connectivity, behavioral nudging, focus, reinforcement, and more.
+An example of a small ritual could be a group of retirees who get lunch every Friday or journal entries.
+An example of a large ritual is a college graduation ceremony or football game.

+Designing a ritual is part of service and experience design.

 Martin Seligman's TED Talk on the subject of positive psychology and its relation to design:
 [https://www.ted.com/talks/martin\_seligman\_on\_the\_state\_of\_psychology](https://www.ted.com/talks/martin_seligman_on_the_state_of_psychology)